bitslip6/tinytest/README.md

 ### Because you just want to run some tests - not install a "framework"

 ## Features
-* Single file ~600 lines of code
+* Single file <1000 lines of code
+* Code coverage in lcov format _requires phpdbg_
+* Profiling in callgrind (Kcachegrind) format _requires xhprof_
 * Override callback functions for formatting, test selection, etc
-* Code coverage in lcov format _requires phpdbg_
 * Functional style - No classes to extend
 * Supports variety of test selection methods
 * Supports expected exceptions